Sandomhet/Portfolio/public/markdown/notes/CMPSC130A.md

 Use Kosaraju's or Tarjan's algorithm to find SCCs. $O(V+E)$

 k-SAT is NP-complete for $k \geq 3$, where input is in CNF with $k$ literals per clause.

-## Minimum Spanning Tree (MST)

-A minimum spanning tree of a weighted, connected, undirected graph is a subset of edges that connects all vertices with the minimum possible total edge weight.

-Forest is a collection of trees.
-A tree is an acyclic connected graph.

-### Kruskal's Algorithm

-Sort edges by weight.
-Add edges in order, skipping those that form a cycle.
-Use a union-find data structure. $O(E \log E)$

-### Prim's Algorithm

-Start from a vertex, grow the MST by adding the minimum weight edge connecting the tree to a new vertex.
-Use a priority queue. $O((V+E) \log V)$

-## Union-Find Data Structure

-Union-Find (Disjoint Set Union) is a data structure that keeps track of a partition of a set into disjoint subsets.
-It supports two main operations:

-Union by rank and path compression are common optimizations.

-1. **Find**: Determine which subset a particular element is in.
-2. **Union**: Join two subsets into a single subset.

-Applications:
-- Detecting cycles in graphs.
-- Kruskal's MST algorithm.
-- Dynamic connectivity problems.

-Time complexity: $O(\alpha(n))$ per operation, where $\alpha(n)$ is the inverse Ackermann function, which grows very slowly and is effectively constant for practical purposes.

-## Hash Tables

-Double hashing, chain hashing.

-## BBST (Balanced Binary Search Trees)

-AVL trees, Red-Black trees.

 ## Markov Chains